In this article, you’ll learn all about How to Use a Product Specification.

 We also highly recommend you get your specification sheet translated to Chinese to receive the best results.

-The following are a list of tips for writing your specification sheet:
+The following is a list of tips for writing your specification sheet:

 - What is the application for your product?